Exact solution for wave scattering from black holes: Formulation: Applications

-In Fig.~\ref{fig:power}, we present the power spectrum for the forward scattering of scalar wave emitted from the source located at $(r_{\rm s}, \vartheta_{\rm s}, \vp_{\rm s})=(6M,0,\pi)$ in the following two ways: taking the absolute square of the Green function~\eqref{eq:Green_full} for the SdS black hole with $\Lambda M^2=10^{-3}$, which is shown as blue curves in Fig.~\ref{fig:power}, and numerical integration of the differential equation~\eqref{eq:inhomo} for Schwarzschild black hole ($\Lambda M^2=0$), which is shown as red curves.
-For the numerical integration, we choose the asymptotically flat case rather than de Sitter case for simplicity.
-It is actually sufficient for our purpose of the consistency check since the effect of the small cosmological constant $\Lambda M^2=10^{-3}$ is mostly negligible as we shall see below.
-One can also see that the exact Green function for the KNdS black hole is useful to approximate the asymptotically flat case.
+In Fig.~\ref{fig:power}, we present the power spectrum, i.e., the absolute square of the Green function~\eqref{eq:Green_full2} measured at $r=20M$ for forward scattering by the SdS black hole with $\Lambda M^2=10^{-3}$ of scalar waves emitted from the source located at $(r_{\rm s}, \vartheta_{\rm s}, \vp_{\rm s})=(6M,0,\pi)$.
+To obtain the power spectrum, we evaluate $R_{{\rm in/up}}$ in the following two ways: First, we employ the exact solution \eqref{Rin-Heun}, \eqref{Rup-Heun} in terms of the local Heun function with {\tt PrecisionGoal}~$\rightarrow 25$, which is shown as solid red curves in Fig.~\ref{fig:power}.
+On the other hand, the power spectrum obtained by the numerical integration is shown by dashed blue curves.
 For the numerical integration, here we improve a similar calculation performed in \cite{Nambu2019}.
 In \cite{Nambu2019}, the WKB approximation was partially employed, but here we do not use the approximation.
-To get the both results, we truncate the partial wave sum at $\ell_\text{max}=9(M\omega+2)$, which we find yields a good convergence.
+Here, to obtain $R_{{\rm in/up}}$, we numerically integrate the differential equations~\eqref{diffeq-Y} and \eqref{drstardef} with the boundary conditions~\eqref{Rin-asym} and \eqref{Rup-asym}.
+We choose the location to impose the boundary conditions sufficiently close to each horizon, and confirm that the results are almost unaffected by some change of the location.
+Specifically, we start the numerical integration with the purely ingoing boundary condition as the initial condition at a nearby point of the black hole horizon $r_\text{i}/M=r_{+}/M+10^{-6}\sim 2.0027$ and solve the radial equation towards the source point $r_\text{s}/M=6$, whereas, for $R_\text{up}$, the radial equation is solved with a purely outgoing boundary condition from a point near the de Sitter horizon $r_\text{f}/M= r'_{+}/M-0.74\sim 53$ to $r_\text{s}/M=6$.
+Then, substituting these solutions into~\eqref{eq:Green_full2}, the Green function is obtained.
+To get both results, we truncate the partial wave sum at $\ell_\text{max}=8M\omega+6$, which we find yields a good convergence.
 As shown in Fig.~\ref{fig:power}, the two curves are in good agreement.
-There are slight differences between the two on large scales or small $M\omega$, suggesting the difference between the SdS and Schwarzschild cases.
-Nevertheless, Fig.~\ref{fig:power} shows that the exact formula for the SdS case with $\Lambda M^2=10^{-3}$ well approximates the Schwarzschild case.
-Also, the computational time to obtain the curves in Fig.~\ref{fig:power} by the exact formula and the numerical integration are comparable.
-Again, the advantage of the exact formula is that it allows an arbitrary high precision calculation and it is easier to control the precision without numerically solving the differential equation.
+The computational time to obtain the curves in Fig.~\ref{fig:power} is about 30 min for the exact formula and 1 min for the numerical integration.
+While the exact formula takes longer, note that the numerical integration here does not have high precision.
+Actually, the numerical result matches the exact result up to 3 digits only.
+To improve the numerical result, one needs to choose the location for the boundary condition closer to each horizon, and to require higher precision for the root-finding algorithm and the differential equation solver.
+For instance, if we take $r_\text{f}/M= r_{+}^{\prime}/M-10^{-6}$, the numerical result matches the exact result up to 5 digits, and the computational time is 3 min in this case.
+It would thus be fair to say that the exact formula serves a simple calculation method with high precision.
+It allows an arbitrary high-precision calculation and it is easier to control the precision without numerically solving the differential equation.